pydicom/pylibjpeg/docs/plugins.md

     Returns
     -------
-    numpy.ndarray
+    numpy.ndarray | bytearray
-        A 1-dimensional ndarray of 'uint8' containing the little-endian ordered decoded pixel data.
+        Either a 1-dimensional ndarray of 'uint8' or a bytearray containing the little-endian ordered decoded pixel data, depending on the value of `version`.
     """
     # Decoding happens here
 ```